EadCat/ProOut/README.md

 ## 📬 Contact

-For any questions, discussions, or commercial use inquiries, please contact the email below.
+For any questions, or discussions, please contact the email below.

 - eadyoung@etri.re.kr